 Sunday Morning Children's Ministry

 We have children's Sunday School for all ages (groupings may be different right now than prior to the pandemic).
 We are screening all children and all childcare volunteers with a touchless thermometer when they enter the class.
 [NOTE to parents of toddlers and those who may volunteer in the toddler room.
 We recognize that it is nearly impossible to "require" social distancing in a toddler room.
 These children WILL get close to one another.
-Our goal is to limit the number of children in a room so that we limit the social contact.
+Our goal is to limit social contact as best as possible.
 Please see my comments below about why we're introducing children's ministry if we already know that it will be hard to keep them apart.]

-We will NOT yet start Sonshine Kids worship on Sunday mornings, but we are actively discussing the restart of this ministry.
+We still have not restarted Sonshine Kids worship on Sunday mornings, but we are actively discussing the restart of this ministry.
 Please check back soon for more updates.
 We do have infant and toddler care available during the worship service, but we will continue to ask our elementary-age students to stay in the worship service.
-The chapel (where we normally have Sonshine Kids worship) is still being used as a room for potential overflow from the main worship center.

 Weekday Growth Groups

 All weekday growth groups may use the building to host their groups.
 Masks and social distancing is a requirement.
 If you're a weekday growth group leader, please email Sheila Astacio (

 ) to reserve a room.